A polynomial kernel for $3$-leaf power deletion: Introduction

-Vertex deletion problems have been investigated on various graph classes through the parameterized complexity paradigm~\cite{CyganFKLMPPS15,DF2013}, which measures the performance of algorithms not only with respect to the input size but also with respect to an additional numerical parameter.
-The notion of vertex deletion allows a highly natural choice of the parameter, specifically the size of the deletion set $k$.
-A decidable parameterized problem $\Pi$ is \emph{fixed-parameter tractable} if it can be solved by an algorithm with running time $f(k)\cdot n^{O(1)}$ where $n$ is input size and $f:\mathbb{N}\rightarrow\mathbb{N}$ is a computable function.
-It is well known that $\Pi$ is fixed-parameter tractable if and only if it admits a kernel~\cite{DF2013}.
-A \emph{kernel} is basically a polynomial-time preprocessing algorithm that transforms the given instance of the problem into an equivalent instance whose size is bounded above by some function $f(k)$ of the parameter.
+Vertex deletion problems have been investigated on various graph classes through the parameterized complexity paradigm~\cite{CyganFKLMPPS15,DF2013}, which measures the performance of algorithms not only with respect to the input size but also with respect to additional numerical parameters.
+The notion of vertex deletion allows a highly natural choice of the parameter, specifically the size~$k$ of the deletion set.
+A parameterized problem $\Pi$ is \emph{fixed-parameter tractable} if it can be solved by an algorithm with running time $f(k)\cdot n^{O(1)}$ for the input size $n$ and some computable function $f:\mathbb{N}\to\mathbb{N}$.
+It is well known that~$\Pi$ is fixed-parameter tractable if and only if it admits a kernel~\cite{DF2013}.
+A \emph{kernel} is a polynomial-time preprocessing algorithm that transforms the given instance of the problem into an equivalent instance whose size is bounded from above by some function $f(k)$ of the parameter.
 The function $f(k)$ is usually referred to as the \emph{size} of the kernel.
-A \emph{polynomial kernel} is then a kernel with size bounded above by some polynomial in $k$.
-For a decidable fixed-parameter tractable problem, one of the most natural follow-up questions in parameterized complexity is whether the problem admits a polynomial kernel.
-The existence of polynomial kernels for vertex deletion problems has been widely investigated; see~\cite{kernelization}.
+A \emph{polynomial kernel} is then a kernel with size bounded from above by some polynomial in~$k$.
+For a fixed-parameter tractable problem, one of the most natural follow-up questions in parameterized complexity is whether the problem admits a polynomial kernel.
+The existence of polynomial kernels for vertex deletion problems has been widely investigated; see Fomin, Lokshtanov, Saurabh, and Zehavi~\cite{kernelization}.

+We are going to survey known results of the \textsc{$\ell$-Leaf Power Deletion} problems for small values of $\ell$; see Table~\ref{tab:results}.
+Let $(G,k)$ be an instance of the \textsc{$\ell$-Leaf Power Deletion} problem.